Charli XCX debuts song about SOPHIE at Billboard's Women In Music event

-Charli XCX has debuted a new song written about SOPHIE, titled ‘So I’, live while performing at Billboard’s Women In Music event – watch fan-shot footage of the song below.
+Charli XCX has debuted a new song written about SOPHIE, titled ‘So I’, live while performing at Billboard’s Women In Music event – watch pro-shot footage of the song below.

 In the emotionally-charged song, Charli XCX sings over the chorus: “Wish I tried to pull you closer / You pushed me hard, made me focus / Your words, brutal, loving, truthful / I was petrified“.